Homepage

 BP is now a museum that is open to the public every day.
 If you are interested in the history of code and ciphers, BP is well worth a real-life visit.
 Many war-time buildings, such as the mansion, the cottage, the stableyard, H-Block, B-Block and some huts are still in existence.

-The image on the right shows the Mansion, which is one of the most famous buildings on the site.
+The image on the right shows the Mansion, which is one of the most prominent buildings on the site.
 But there is much more to see.
 BP has an interesting collection of cipher machines, such as Enigma, Lorenz SZ40/42, Siemens T-52 Geheimschreiber and much, much more.

 The Mansion at Bletchley Park